Medically reviewed by Drugs.com. Last updated on May 31, 2022.

 Chemical Class: Thiazide Related

-Indapamide is also used to help reduce the amount of water in the body by increasing the flow of urine.
+Indapamide is a thiazide-like diuretic (water pill).
+It reduces the amount of water in the body by increasing the flow of urine, which helps lower the blood pressure.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: